HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

 #### Mandatory vs Optional tests

 **If there are tests below that are labelled mandatory but do fit the application's use case then please let us know why.**
+**Some tests are labelled *mandatory if*.
+These tests are Mandatory only if you are using this piece of data for your use case.**

 <h4>Security and Audit Assessment</h4>
 <table>